nbigaouette/scientific_makefiles/README.md

 * Can be used to compile libraries or full programs;
 * Will create object files in build/ as to not clutter the current directory;
 * Will compile automatically every .c/.cpp files located in src/ (or any other files which extensiosn is set);
-* Will save git's commit id and git's diff from HEAD as to know what have changed.
+* Will save git's commit id and git's diff from HEAD as to know what have changed;
+* Can run program after compilation.

 First time usage
 -------------------------